22. Simple Neural Network Regression with Keras and JAX#

 The following function will be used to plot the MSE of the model during the training process.

-Initially the MSE will be relatively high, but it should fall at each iteration, as the parameters are adjusted to better fit the data.
+The MSE should fall as the parameters are adjusted to better fit the data.

 def plot_loss_history(training_history, ax):